CHIHENE NDE NATION OF NEW MEXICO

 Our goal is to gain re-recognition as a federally recognized American Indian Tribe.
 We are acquiring our land base and economic development plans that will benefit the public.

-Many of our families also possessed homesteads and land patents during the beginning of the 20th century.
+The Chihene Nde Nation of New Mexico is a member of the New Mexico Land Grant Consejo, which is a sub-division of the Government of the State of New Mexico.
 We are also requesting the US Justice Department Community Relations Services to intervene on our behalf in this quest.

 Go to News Section

 Postponed due to COVID-19